lucyod10/notes/interestingFunctions.md

 `string.includes(“”)` |	checks if the string includes “”
 `string.endswith(“”)` |	checks if the string ends with “”
 `array.pop()	` | removes the last value of an array.
-Returns the data that was removed (so you can put it in a variable) arguments	inside of a function, the arguments keyword returns an array of the argument values
+Returns the data that was removed (so you can put it in a variable) `.split(/\W+/);` | to split into individual words and get rid of punctuation `chmod +x ~/bin/wproj` | change the mode of the file, to allow everyone to execute the file. this is needed to make something in the bin folder, and allow us to execute it.

+arguments	inside of a function, the arguments keyword returns an array of the argument values

 ```